Canon 50D vs Olympus TG-5

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the 50D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 50D was succeeded by the Canon 60D.
+Both the 50D and the TG-5 have been discontinued, but can regularly be found used on eBay.
+The 50D was replaced by the Canon 60D, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 Review summary: Canon 50D vs Olympus TG-5